slorber/react-nested-loader/README.md

 ## Features

 - Works with React and React-Native
-- The callback proxies are cached appropriately so that the button does not render unnecessarily
+- The callback proxies are cached appropriately so that the underlying button does not render unnecessarily.
+If you provide stable callbacks, the HOC will pass-down stable proxies and your pure component button can bypass rendering
 - Will only handle the loading state of the last returned promise, to avoid concurrency issues (think `takeLatest` of Redux-saga`)
 - Imperative API (`componentRef.api.handlePromise(promise)`)
 - API injected as prop into button (`props.reactNestedLoader.handlePromise(promise))`